gammapy/gammapy-meetings/dev-meetings/2025/2025-09-12/README.md

 ### Dark matter
-AG: I looked at some DM stuff from Gammapy and have some queries and confusions.
-May I share my screen?
-#5734 (???)
-I played around with Gammapy utilities and checked if definitions are on the same page, took PPPC paper (arXiv 1012.4515).
+AG looked at some DM stuff from Gammapy and have some queries.
+AG played around with Gammapy utilities and checked if definitions are on the same page, took PPPC paper (arXiv 1012.4515).
 There are some benchmark points in paper and I checked them against Gammapy.

 - For annihilation they use eq.
 34 and scale density with r_sun,  they have a table on p.35.
 First I wanted to check, that Theta is equal to Theta in the Gammapy code.
 I check it and they match up.
 - Paper from H.E.S.S. (arXiv 1607.08142) has some J-factor calculations, table on p.10.
 I have code where I try to do the PPPC stuff and compare to Gammapy.
 For small angle, the difference is order 0.1,0.2.
 More or less match at order of mag. level.
 But for angle 0-1,0-2 degree, then there is a huge discrepancy between both codes.
 Not clear why.
 Rectangular region B x L. Finding a lot of discrepancies and went through the code.
 In PR #5296, utils.py, l.63.
-For the angle between GC and point of annihilation and observer (???) simplifying assumption of right angle triangle done, that may explain differences.
+For the angle between GC and point of annihilation and observer  simplifying assumption of right angle triangle done, that may explain differences.
 RT: That is interesting and good to see you have already ideas, where it is coming from.
 But probably we can't discuss it in detail here.
-Interesting approach to try to understand what is correct and what is not.
-Some kind of validation of the package to see if it reproduces results from PPPC paper, is a good approach.
+Interesting approach to have some kind of validation of the package to see if it reproduces results from PPPC paper.
 Maybe you could create a wiki-page on this or a global issue on this.
 Probably creating a set of validating calculations, that could be automatized.
 We have unit tests, but they do not necessarily check validity of assumptions.
+DM: Opened issue #174 on gammapy-benchmarks, the issue needs more details.
 AS: Maybe you could summarize your findings in the issue, that would be very helpful.
 RT: If issues are deeper in the code, maybe call with people who contributed to this code could be helpful.
 Then we could try to understand all the assumptions.
 Maybe a dedicated session in the coming weeks, once we find people who did the code.
 Stefan Fröse made some additions on this, maybe we can discuss with him.
-Also Judith (???)
-(PhD student at the time).
+Also Judith (PhD student at the time).
 DM: I spoke with Judith one year ago and she was interested trying to followup on DM in Gammapy, but do not know the status.
 Maybe we can contact her and see if interested in followup.
 I will write her.
 RT to AG: Maybe script to compare base-branch and modified branch is clearest solution.
 AS agrees to help.
 RT: Probably we can discuss in a few weeks on the status.